venancio12099/VPN-vs-MitMattack/README.md

 This repository will also include complementary documents that expand on the concepts demonstrated in this lab, including:

-- a detailed explanation of how VPNs work at a protocol level
+- a detailed explanation of how VPNs work. https://github.com/venancio12099/VPN-vs-MitMattack/blob/main/VPN_Deep_Analysis.md
 - an in‑depth breakdown of ARP spoofing and MITM techniques
 - additional defensive strategies commonly used in modern networks